keithZmudzinski/EHR_Parser/README.md

 + [flask-restful](https://flask-restful.readthedocs.io/en/latest/installation.html) (`pip install flask-restful`)

 ### Usage
+The API provides two endpoints;

-The API provides two main functions; `extract` and `lookup`. `extract` is used to pull and return medical information from a user-provided piece of text. `lookup` is used to return medical information about a user-provided search term.
+The API provides two main functions;  extract` and `lookup`. `extract` is used to pull and return medical information from a user-provided piece of text. `lookup` is used to return medical information about a user-provided search term.

 #### To start the API
 1. `cd` into the ehrp-api-master directory